jakewalter/easyQuake/README.md

 If you find this useful, please cite:

 ```
-Walter et al. (in prep) easyQuake: Putting machine learning to work for your regional seismic network or local earthquake study
+Walter et al. (in review), easyQuake: Putting machine learning to work for your regional seismic network or local earthquake study
 ```

 ## Requirements